 To limit your search to our holdings, select Arnold Arboretum Library and Archives from the Limit by repository menu.
 As an alternative, guides to our archival collections are available in PDF format.

-Our correspondence database provides information about letters written between Arnold Arboretum staff and others in the field.
+Our in-house correspondence database provides information about letters written between Arnold Arboretum staff and others in the field.
 The letters date from the 1880s to 1940.
 Please contact us for assistance with your research.

 Our collection over 65,000 images is especially strong in its documentation of our living collections, cultural landscapes domestic and foreign, ethnography, botany, and horticulture.
 Our digitization projects have enabled us to expand what we offer online, and preserve our collections for future generations.
 We also showcase a Featured Image every Thursday.